Triple-cooked chips

 Triple-cooked chips are a type of chips developed by the English chef Heston Blumenthal.
+The chips are first simmered, then cooled and drained using a sous-vide technique or by freezing; deep fried at 130 °C and cooled again; and finally deep-fried again at 180 °C. The result is what Blumenthal calls "chips with a glass-like crust and a soft, fluffy centre".

 Blumenthal began work on the recipe in 1993, and eventually developed the three-stage cooking process.
-The chips are first simmered, then cooled and drained using a sous-vide technique or by freezing; deep fried at 130 °C and cooled again; and finally deep-fried again at 180 °C. The result is what Blumenthal calls "chips with a glass-like crust and a soft, fluffy centre".

-The Sunday Times described triple-cooked chips as Blumenthal's most influential culinary innovation, which had given the chip "a whole new lease of life".
+The Sunday Times described triple-cooked chips as Blumenthal's most influential innovation, which had given the chip "a whole new lease of life".

 History

 Blumenthal said he was "obsessed with the idea of the perfect chip", and described how, from 1992 onwards, he worked on a method for making "chips with a glass-like crust and a soft, fluffy centre".
 He researched the starch content of different varieties of potato and experimented with drying chips by microwaving, desiccating or even individually pinpricking them.
 Eventually, Blumenthal developed the three-stage cooking process known as triple-cooked chips, which he identifies as "the first recipe I could call my own".

-First served at the Fat Duck in 1995, triple-cooked chips have since become common in restaurants.
+First served at Blumenthal's restaurant the Fat Duck in 1995, triple-cooked chips have since become common in restaurants.
 In 2014, the London Fire Brigade attributed an increase in chip pan fires to the increased popularity of "posh chips", including triple-cooked chips.